ShahadatAnadil/A02/README.md

 # A02
 Part 1) Directions on using GitHub:
-- To start you to install a webstorm.
+- To start you need to install a webstorm.
 You can isntall from: https://www.jetbrains.com/student/
 - Then you need to install Git as a local program.
 You download this from: https://git-scm.com/downloads
 - Create a GitHub account, you can do this by going to https://www.njit.edu/.
 You can input your information and sign up for free
 - Open up your webstorm, jetbrains and press ctrl+alt+s to open up system preferences.
 Select Verision control Git.
 Enter the path to your Git.exe file